Arkansas job listings

 - Ability to respond effectively and calmly in a crisis situation

-- Knowledge of evidenced-based treatment and the dynamics of substance abuse disorders
+- Knowledge of evidence-based treatment and the dynamics of substance use disorders

 QUALIFYING EDUCATION & EXPERIENCE:

-- Certification or licensure by the state of Arkansas in the field of substance abuse or actively seeking such certification or licensure (CIT, ADC, CADC, AADC, LADAC)
+- Certification by the state of Arkansas in the field of substance abuse or actively seeking such certification or licensure (CIT, ADC, CADC, AADC, LADAC)

 - Knowledge of substance abuse resources and evidence-based practices

-Compensation: This is an exempt, salaried position.
-It requires a 30-day, excluding any earned leave notice of intent to terminate employment.
+Job Type: Full-time exempt, salaried position.
+It requires a 30-day, excluding any earned leave, notice of intent to terminate employment.

 Deadline: Open until filled.